Budibase/budibase/readme.md

 ## ✨ Features
 When other platforms chose the closed source route, we decided to go open source.
 When other platforms chose cloud builders, we decided a local builder offered the better developer experience.
 We like to do things differently at Budibase.

 - **Build and ship real software.** Unlike other platforms, with Budibase you build and ship single page applications.
-Budibase applications have performance baked in and can be designed reponsively, providing your users with a great experience.
+Budibase applications have performance baked in and can be designed responsively, providing your users with a great experience.

 - **Open source and extensable.** Budibase is open-source.
 The builder and server are AGPL v3, and the client is MPL.
 This should fill you with confidence that Budibase will always be around.
 You can also code against Budibase or fork it and make changes as you please, providing a developer-friendly experience.